-Internal browning (IB) is a chilling injury which can occur in unripe peaches stored at low temperatures.
+Internal browning (IB) is a chilling injury which can occur in unripe nectarines stored at low temperatures.
 Affected fruit have a normal external appearance but the flesh tissue has a brown discoloured appearance.

 Causes and remedies